lban2049/requests/.aigne/doc-smith/docs/user-guide-making-a-request.md

 ### JSON Encoded Data

-Instead of form-encoding the data, you can send it as a JSON-serialized string.
-Use the `json` parameter, which accepts a Python object (like a dictionary or list).
-Requests will automatically encode it to JSON and set the `Content-Type` header to `application/json`.
+For modern APIs, sending data as JSON is common.
+Instead of manually encoding a dictionary with `json.dumps()`, you can use the `json` parameter.
+Requests will automatically encode the data and set the `Content-Type` header to `application/json`.

 ```python
 import requests